Guides

 1. My chances of having a roadside event are slim to none.

 Your chances of experiencing a roadside event is much higher than you think.
-Fifty-five percent of drivers we surveyed reported that they had at least one roadside event in the last 12 months.
-That means that just 1 in 2 drivers will need some sort of roadside assistance every year.
+For every 100 drivers, 49 reported that they had at least one roadside event in the last 12 months.
+That means about 1 in 2 drivers will need some sort of roadside assistance every year.
 Therefore, it’s not a matter of “if” you’ll experience an event, but “when”.

-Make sure you’re not caught off guard when that day comes–especially if you’re an EV owner.
-Take a look at your auto insurance or vehicle warranty to find out if roadside coverage is included in your policy.
+If you’re a hybrid or EV owner, rest assured that hybrid and EV-specific roadside coverage is included in your policy.
 If it isn’t, reach out directly to your carrier or agent to learn more about how to add it.
 This can usually be done for the price of less than a cup of coffee per month.
 If you forgo adding coverage, paying out of pocket for one event could be more expensive than having peace of mind year-round.

 2. Roadside assistance is just for the side of the road.

 As a result, recalling coverage during an event that isn’t on the road or highway doesn’t always come top of mind for drivers.
-The study shows that 34% of drivers don’t believe their coverage applies when they are in a parking lot, and 48% don’t believe they are covered if they are at home.
 Consequently, they’re turning to and paying for external services outside of their roadside plan to cover these events (for example, hiring a locksmith if they’re locked out at home when a majority of roadside plans cover home lockouts).

 Don’t accrue additional costs for services you’re already paying for.
 To avoid this, make sure you understand the depth and breadth of your roadside coverage early and often.
 This won’t only help you recall coverage during events that happen at home or in parking lots, but will also help you remember that roadside is still applicable if your vehicle experiences a disablement off the road.

-Another major misconception drivers have about roadside is that waiting for professional help to arrive can take an undesired amount of time.
-Anecdotal stories from family or friends about having to wait hours for a professional to arrive on scene also contribute to this–even though, rest assured, these cases are the exception; not the rule.
+Another major misconception drivers have about roadside is that waiting for professional help to arrive can take an undesired amount of time, and will result in high out-of-pocket costs.
+Anecdotal stories from family or friends about having to wait hours for a professional to arrive on scene and paying an absurd amount of fees contribute to this misconception–even though, rest assured, these cases are the exception; not the rule.

-4. Roadside is expensive.
-I can save money if I fix the problem myself.
+4. I can save time and money if I fix the problem myself.

-For all these reasons, using roadside assistance is still the most cost-effective option–especially if it’s already included in your policy.
-And even if it isn’t, the cost of adding it to your policy for an entire year is typically less than what you would pay out-of-pocket to resolve a single roadside event.
+For all these reasons, using roadside assistance is still the most cost- and time-effective option.
+Your monthly coverage fee is typically less than what you would pay out-of-pocket to resolve a single roadside event.

 5. Using my roadside program counts as a claim and will affect my insurance premium

-Lastly, drivers are weary about using their roadside coverage because they think it may count as a claim against them.
-Of the 27% of drivers who didn’t use roadside for an event, 14% attributed this behavior to the belief that it would impact their premiums.
+Lastly, drivers are weary about using their roadside coverage because they think it may count as a claim and/or impact their premiums.
 While many auto insurance carriers do not count the usage of roadside assistance as a claim, some carriers do have limitations on the amount of times you can utilize your coverage within a particular time frame; a practice put in place to prevent abuse of the program.

 Again, the importance of knowing what your roadside coverage entails cannot be stressed enough.
-To ensure you understand what your carrier’s regulations are regarding usage limitations (if any), reach out to your agent or carrier directly.
+To ensure you understand what your regulations are regarding usage limitations (if any), reach out to your agent or contact us directly.
 Don’t be hesitant to ask questions to get a comprehensive deep dive of how usage affects your policy–if at all.

 You can then leverage this information to prepare you both mentally and financially for any future roadside events, rather than foregoing it altogether and losing benefits you’ve already paid for.